DrakeRyzer/SW5e-Episode-2/Species/Droid - Revised/index.md

 ***Type.*** <br>
 Your creature type is droid in addition to having a specific class of droid, either a class I, II, III, IV, V, or Tracker.

-***Armor Integration.*** <br>
+***Droid Armor.*** <br>
-You can not wear armor, but you can have the armor professionally integrated into your chassis over the course of a long rest.
-This work must be done by someone proficient with astrotech's implements.
-You must be proficient in armor in order to have it integrated.
+You can don only armor with which you have proficiency.
+To don or doff armor, you must be integrated into your chassis over the course of a long rest by someone proficient with astrotech's implements.
+You can rest while donning or doffing armor in this way.
+While you live, the armor integrated into your body cannot be removed against your will.

 Additionally you no longer require a tech focus or wristpad to cast tech powers.